 The powers of the HOA and its board of directors is strictly limited by the associations governing documents.
 Major expenditures and changes to the governing documents require approval by a substantial number of owners, the exact number or percentage of votes varying by the matter at hand.

 Membership in the HOA is not optional for homeowners.
 Owners are required to pay annual dues and special assessments and are bound to the guidelines of the CC&R’s.
-In addition to being governed by its own documents, the Foothills Clusters is also governed by the Foothills Homeowners Master Association which oversees a total of six adjoining developments.
+In addition to being governed by its own documents, the Foothills Clusters Common Area is governed by the Foothills Homeowners Master Association.
+There are four member HOAs that the Master Associaton is comprised of, with the mission of the Master Association to oversee and manage the Common Area that all four HOA’s share.
 The actions of the association and Board of Directors is further governed by the Arizona Planned Communities Act of 2017.

 Note: The content on this page is an unofficial digest of the Foothills Clusters HOA governing documents.
 Please refer to the recorded documents elsewhere on this site for authoritative information.